10to The Power Of 5

 What Does 10 to the Power of 5 Mean?

 At its core, 10⁵ signifies the repeated multiplication of the base number (10) by itself five times.
 This is represented as: 10 x 10 x 10 x 10 x 10.
-Therefore, 10⁵ is not simply 10 multiplied by 5; it's 10 multiplied by itself five times.
-This seemingly small difference leads to a significantly larger result.
+That's why, 10⁵ is not simply 10 multiplied by 5; it's 10 multiplied by itself five times.
+In practice, this seemingly small difference leads to a significantly larger result.
 The "power" or "exponent" (the superscript 5) indicates the number of times the base is multiplied.

 Calculating 10 to the Power of 5